highlando/19-talk-fsi-benchmark/concept.md

 However, here is what I think makes a *numerical example* a benchmark

-1. **common acceptance as a benchmark** -- there are other publications that discuss the same setup
+1. **Common acceptance as a benchmark** -- there are other publications that discuss the same setup.
-2. **practical relevance** -- either in applications or as a testing field for numerical algorithms
+2. **Practical relevance** -- either in applications or as a testing field for numerical algorithms.
-3. **reliable reference data** -- so that others can test their codes and methods against it
+3. **Reliable reference data** -- so that others can test their codes and methods against it.

 ## What is a Benchmark